 Cervical rolls

-Cervical pillows are all rounder multi purpose pillows that can be used for various body parts like under the head or neck, under the knees, and behind the back to ensure proper lumbar support and spine alignment.
-These are the best cervical support pillows for people who experience frequent neck and back problems.
+Cervical pillows are highly adaptable and can be placed beneath almost any body part, such as the head, neck, knees, or back, to ensure lumbar support and spine alignment.
+They are best for people with frequent neck and back problems.

 Comfort Pillows

-These are usual regular pillows that come in traditional shape and feel, if you prefer that.
-They aren’t compatible with all kinds of sleeping positions, but for people who are used to a lighter pillow feel while sleeping can definitely go for this.
+These regular pillows come in a traditional shape and feel if you prefer.
+They aren’t compatible with all kinds of sleeping positions, but people who are used to a lighter pillow feel while sleeping can go for this.
 These pillows offer better ergonomic support than the usual pillows.

 Neck Pillows